CoderXL/facebook-pop-for-swift/README.md

 --

-####_POPProperty
+####POPProperty.swift

-`_POPProperty` is an `enum: String` that recreates POP's animatable property `NSString* const` keys, for use in Swift.
-I used an enum in order to avoid spamming the global scope.
+This file provides POP's property keys (eg: `kPOPLayerBounds`) as Swift constant `String`s.

-Please note: I didn't port over all the keys POP supports.
+Note: I didn't port over all the keys POP supports.
 Sorry for any inconvenience this causes.

 --